earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-1/intro-knitr-rmd/2016-12-06-Rmd01-why-rmarkdown.md

 category: [course-materials]
 class-lesson: ['intro-rmarkdown-knitr']
 permalink: /course-materials/earth-analytics/week-1/intro-rmarkdown-knitr/
-nav-title: 'Intro to RMD'
+nav-title: 'Intro toR Markdown'
 dateCreated: 2016-12-12
 dateModified: 2016-12-12
 module-title: 'Document & Publish a Workflow with R Markdown & Knitr'
 module-nav-title: 'R Markdown Intro'
-module-description: 'This module teaches participants how to use rmarkdown and knitr to create and publish reports that link analysis, results and documentation.'
+module-description: 'This module teaches participants how to use R Markdown and knitr to create and publish reports that link analysis, results and documentation.'
 module-type: 'homework'
 week: 1